 A. 40 CFR §86.1801-01 Applicability.

 1.1.
-These evaporative standards and test procedures are applicable to all new 2001 through 2025 model gasoline-, liquefied petroleum- and alcohol-fueled passenger cars, light-duty trucks, medium-duty vehicles, heavy-duty vehicles, hybrid electric vehicles (including fuel-flexible, dual fuel and bi-fuel vehicles, and 2012 through 2025 model-year off-vehicle charge capable hybrid electric vehicles), and to all new 2001 and subsequent model motorcycles.
+These evaporative standards and test procedures are applicable to all new 2001 through 2025 model gasoline-, liquefied petroleum- and alcohol-fueled passenger cars, light-duty trucks, medium-duty vehicles, heavy-duty vehicles, hybrid electric vehicles (including fuel-flexible, dual fuel and bi-fuel vehicles, and 2012 through 2025 model-year off-vehicle charge capable hybrid electric vehicles), and to all new 2001 through 2028 model-year motorcycles.
 These standards and test procedures do not apply to motor vehicles that are exempt from exhaust emission certification, dedicated petroleum-fueled diesel vehicles, dedicated compressed natural gas-fueled vehicles, or hybrid electric vehicles that have sealed fuel systems which can be demonstrated to have no evaporative emissions.
 A manufacturer may elect to certify 2009 through 2011 model-year off-vehicle charge capable hybrid electric vehicles using these provisions.
+For the 2029 and subsequent model years, a small volume motorcycle manufacturer may use the evaporative emission test procedure in Part IV of these test procedures as an alternative to the “TP-934, Test Procedure for Determining Evaporative Emissions from Model Year 2029 and Subsequent On-Road Motorcycles” to demonstrate compliance with the evaporative emission standards in title 13, California Code of Regulations, section 1976(b)(2).
 In cases where a provision applies only to a certain vehicle group based on its model year, vehicle class, motor fuel, engine type, or other distinguishing characteristics, the limited applicability is cited in the appropriate section.

 * * * * *